-Wayne Weaver's office is nearly empty, the shelves cleared, the cabinets bare, most of his things packed in boxes.
-All that remains are some pictures, his computer and a few files scattered across his desk _ just enough to avoid echoes in the spacious room.
+Wayne Weaver's office is nearly empty.
+All that remains are some pictures, his computer and a few loose files scattered across his desk - just enough to avoid echoes in the spacious room.